 This plan was under development for many years, ICANN had requested the government to hand over the DNS system to it.
 The authorities have finally transferred the DNS system to the nonprofit organization, whose parties include technical experts, as well as the officials of the governments and companies.

 From now onward, the technology that translates web addresses like morenews(.)pk, google(.)com etc will be fully administered by the ICANN.
-For more than 20 years, this system was under the control of Internet Assigned Numbers Authority (IANA).
+For more than 20 years, this system was under the control of the Internet Assigned Numbers Authority (IANA).
 The IANA’s contract has come to an end and the government has handed the management of the Internet address book to the ICANN.

 While some tech analysts suggest that it is a great initiative by the US and it would guarantee the freedom of speech on the Internet, some say that the transfer of DNS to the ICANN could lead to strict countries taking control of the web and these countries would sensor anything that would seem inappropriate to them.